How to Monitor Your Home Network with IoT Sensors and Node-RED

 - Connect the

-node’s input. - Click the Deploy button (top right).
+mqtt innode’s output to thetextnode’s input. - Click the Deploy button (top right).

-.
+Now, open your dashboard by navigating to http://<your_node-red_ip>:1880/ui.
 You should see a new tab “Network Monitor” and the “Router Status” showing “online” or “offline” as your ESP32 reports it.

 2. Node-RED Pinging Local Network Devices